weaveworks-liquidmetal/site/docs/tutorial-basics/overview.md

 ---

 :::info
-This tutorial can currently only be run with a **Linux** computer, a macOS tutorial is in the works.
+This tutorial can be run on **Linux** and **macOS**.
+HOWEVER, if you are using a Mac, you need to complete a few extra steps.
+These are on the next page.
+Linux users can skip ahead.
 :::

 In this tutorial we will use a single local machine to act as multiple devices